 The Privacy Act permits us to disclose information without an individual's consent if the information is to be used for a purpose that is compatible with the purpose(s) for which the information was collected.
 Any such disclosure of data is known as a "routine use."
-The government will only release EDB information that can be associated with an individual as provided for under "Section III.
-Proposed Routine Use Disclosures of Data in the System."
-Both identifiable and non-identifiable data may be disclosed under a routine use.
+The government will only release IACS information that can be associated with an individual as provided for under "Section III.A.
+Entities Who May Receive Disclosures Under Routine Use."
+Both identifiable and nonidentifiable data may be disclosed under a routine use.
+Identifiable data includes individual records with IACS information and identifiers.
+Nonidentifiable data includes individual records with IACS information and masked identifiers or IACS information with identifiers stripped out of the file.

-We will only disclose the minimum personal data necessary to achieve the purpose of EDB.
+We will only disclose the minimum personal data necessary to achieve the purpose of IACS.
 CMS has the following policies and procedures concerning disclosures of information that will be maintained in the system.
-Disclosure of information from the SOR will be approved only to the extent necessary to accomplish the purpose of the disclosure and only after CMS:
+In general, disclosure of information from the SOR will be approved only for the minimum information necessary to accomplish the purpose of the disclosure after CMS: